sanand0/til/til.md

 28 Nov 2023

-- #PODCAST Todd Herman: Unleashing Your Secret Identity (The Knowledge Project with Shane Parrish)
+- #podcast Todd Herman: Unleashing Your Secret Identity (The Knowledge Project with Shane Parrish)
   - The most common bias is overconfidence.
   - The most common error is not researching before starting.
   - 90% of success is your environment.
 (The position.)
 People who coach mentor you are critical.
 Learn from the best.